Rahul-Kumar-mandal/AppointFlow/README.md

-# OpenSlot — Team Appointment Board
+# AppointFlow — Team Appointment Board

 A single self-contained web page (`index.html`) — open it in any browser, no install or server required.